Brian-Walsh-0396/codingportfolio/Personal Projects/Python/5e Quick Builder/ReadMe.md

 Welcome to the Quick Level 1 Character Creator!
 This Python project is designed to assist both new players and seasoned DMs in creating a level 1 character quickly and easily.

-## The Dragoborn Update

-Adventurers, rejoice!
-The mighty Dragonborn race has arrived, ready to fight against the forces of darkness.
-With scales of every color, from deep black to shining gold, these majestic beings possess breath weapons that are unmatched in power.
-Their devotion to their clans is unbreakable, and they hold excellence in every endeavor with high regard.
-Join us on an exciting journey with our newest comrades, the Dragonborns!
-With their fearsome strength and unparalleled abilities, we shall vanquish all foes in our quest most thrilling.
-***

 ## Installation
 To use this tool, you must have Python installed on your computer.
 If you don't have Python installed, you can download it from [Python's Website](https://www.python.org/downloads/)